Applications for the Frontline Leadership Program are being accepted June 1- 30.

 Program Qualifications and Eligibility

-Program participants must be merit/casual-seasonal State of Delaware employees from an Executive-Branch agency, with access to the Delaware Learning Center (DLC) and CyberU courses.
+Program participants must be State of Delaware employees with access to the Delaware Learning Center (DLC) and CyberU courses.
 This includes employees in merit-comparable positions and employees who work for elected offices (e.g., Treasurer’s Office, Department of Insurance...).

-Contractual workers, temps, unpaid interns, and volunteers are not eligible.
+Contractual workers, temps, unpaid interns, and volunteers are not eligible as well as Solid Waste Authority, Conservation District, higher education, school district and charter school employees.

 - Frontline Leadership Program Expectations